mocks-server/website/docs/variant-handlers/development.md

       {
         id: "error-400",
         // highlight-start
-        handler: "error", // id of the handler to be used
+        type: "error", // id of the handler to be used
         options: { // options that the handler will receive
           code: 400,
           message: "Error message",